 Remember last week when we were talking about company recipes?
-This is one of those recipes.
+This pulled pork recipe is one of those recipes.
 I’ll never forget the first time I had this perfect pulled pork.
 I was a guest in someone’s home and this was their company recipe.
 And true to company recipe fashion, I immediately fell in love with it and begged for their recipe.

 Make sure your pork shoulder has a layer of fat on the bottom:

-And it should also have a bone going about halfway through it.
+It should also have a bone going about halfway through it.
 (It doesn’t go all the way through.
 Just halfway.)

-You’ll need a 3″ deep roasting pan that’s big enough to hold your pork shoulder so that there is at least 1″ of extra room on all sides.
+For this pulled pork recipe you’ll need a 3″ deep roasting pan that’s big enough to hold your pork shoulder so that there is at least 1″ of extra room on all sides.
 Of course you may have a nice roasting pan at home that you can use.
 I just pick up one of these disposable ones at the grocery store for easier clean up.

 Step 1: The Pulled Pork Rub